kodecocodes/i10t/sirikit/sirikit.markdown

 Each intent is represented by an `INIntent` subclass, and has associated with it a handler protocol and a specific `INIntentResponse` subclass for you to talk back to SiriKit.

-It boils down to SiriKit doing the work of deciding which intent and app the user is asking for, and your code checking that what the user is asking makes sense or can be done, and then doing it.
+Language processing in your app boils down to SiriKit deciding which intent and app the user is asking for, and your code checking that what the user is asking makes sense or can be done, and then doing it.
 There is lots of great detail about the available domains and intents in the documentation.

-Before you start this chapter, some warnings: if you've ever got frustrated with Siri, imagine how you'd feel having to use Siri for _every build and run_.
-Then imagine that debugging was incredibly hard because you're running in an app extension, and because Siri times out if you pause the debugger for too long.
-Also, you have to build using a device, because Siri isn't available on the simulator.

-If that hasn't scared you off, then:

-**It's time to get started.**

-_I'm not sure I understand._

-**Start the chapter.**

-_OK, here's what I found on the web:_

-I'm just getting you warmed up.
-You'll be seeing that sort of thing a lot.
+[TODO: FPE: Linky to the docs?]

 ## Would you like to ride in my beautiful balloon?

-The sample project for this chapter is **WenderLoon**, a ride booking app like no other.
+The sample project for this chapter is **WenderLoon**, a ride-booking app like no other.
 The members of the Razeware team are floating above London in hot air balloons, waiting to (eventually) pick up passengers and take them to... well, wherever the wind is blowing.
-It's not the most practical way to get around, but the journey is very relaxing.
-Unless Mic is driving :]
+It’s not the most practical way to get around, but the journey is very relaxing.
+Unless Mic is driving. :]

 Open up the sample project.
-Before you can start, you'll need to amend the bundle identifier of the project so that Xcode can sort out your provisioning profiles.
+Before you can start, you’ll need to amend the bundle identifier of the project so that Xcode can sort out your provisioning profiles.
 Using Siri needs entitlements, and you need to run it on a device, which means you need your own bundle ID.

-Select the **WenderLoon** project in the Project Navigator, then select the **WenderLoon** target.
-Change the **Bundle identifier** from `com.razeware.WenderLoon` to something unique - I'd suggest replacing `razeware` with something random.
+Select the **WenderLoon** project in the project navigator, then select the **WenderLoon** target.
+Change the **Bundle identifier** from `com.razeware.WenderLoon` to something unique; I’d suggest replacing `razeware` with something random.

 ![width=60%](images/ChangeBundleIdentifier.png)